-By Cat Grayson.
-Last Updated 24th November 2023.
+By Stephen Kane.
+Last Updated 16th January 2024.
 If you’ve been injured because you slipped on a wet floor at work, you may be eligible to make a personal injury claim.
 However, you will need to prove that you suffered your injuries due to your employer breaching their duty of care.

 Within this guide, we’ll explain more about the duty of care your employer owes you and how a breach of this duty could lead to a work accident involving you slipping on a wet floor.